neverett/neverett.github.io/portfolio.md

 ## npm documentation

-I was a technical writer, then knowledge manager at npm 2018-2019.
-While there, I was responsible for all product documentation, except for the CLI documentation, which were the responsibility of the CLI team.
-Shortly after I started at npm, I initiated a major project to overhaul the existing documentation and migrate to a new, Jekyll-based documentation website to increase site stability and enable content reuse through YAML.
+While a technical writer at npm, I was responsible for all product documentation, except for the CLI docs, which were the responsibility of the CLI team.
+Shortly after I started, I initiated a major project to overhaul the existing documentation and migrate to a new, Jekyll-based documentation website to increase site stability and enable content reuse through YAML.

 To create a mind map and content plan for the updated documentation, I read all existing documentation, tested the product extensively on the website and in my local development environment, and partnered with technical support agents and engineers to understand our audience and their needs.

 Over seven months, I wrote new content, heavily updated existing content, and took new screenshots.
 I wrote the new documentation in Markdown and the Liquid template language, with YAML front matter and reusable strings, in a fresh GitHub repository.
-I worked with npm’s designers and backend engineers to refresh the design and deploy the new documentation to a Jekyll installation on our own server.
+I worked with npm’s designers and backend engineers to refresh the design and deploy the new documentation to our own server running Jekyll.

-While the documentation has been moved to a new website and some of the content has been updated since I left npm, as of August 2023, the overall information architecture and a majority of the articles are my original work, which I have sampled below.
+While the documentation has been moved to a new website and some of the content has been updated since I left npm, as of August 2023, the overall information architecture and a majority of the articles are my original work, which I have included below.

 ### Information architecture